nimonkaranurag/langchain-study/README.md

         - In the above example, the first `Runnable` is a `PromptTemplate` type which expects a `dict` of `input_variables` and, the last `Runnable` is a `ChatOllama` type which returns an `AIMessage` response object.
         - Langchain is able to adapt the O/P of one `Runnable` to the expected I/P format of the next in a `RunnableSequence`.

+- The langchain `hub` object offers access to community langchain resources like prompts, etc.
+    ```python
+    from langchain import hub
+    ```

+- LangChain offers a `create_react_agent(...)` method which provides a clean interface for building LangChain ReAct agents.
+    ```python
+    from langchain.agents.react.agent import create_react_agent
+    ```
+    - `create_react_agent(...)` returns a `Runnable` which is referred to as a "LangChain ReAct agent".

+- For actual execution of tool calls, langchain provides an `AgentExecutor` as the agent runtime.
+    ```python
+    from langchain.agents import AgentExecutor
+    ```
+- For implementing tools in langchain, it offers a `@tool` decorator which can be imported like so:
+    ```python
+    from langchain_core.tools import tool

+    @tool
+    def multiply_two_integers(
+        a: int,
+        b: int,
+    ) -> int:
+        """
+        Returns the result of a*b.
+        """
+        return a*b
+    ```
+    - LangChain will extract a schema for this "tool" for agent use:
+        - name
+        - description
+        - expected args
+    - The model itself doesn't execute a tool, this is done by the langchain backend.
+The model only produces the arguments need for the call.

+## ReAct architecture

+- A `ReAct` styled agent implements the following loop for query resolution:
+    ```
+    Thought -> Action & Action Input(s) -> Observation -> Thought -> (...) -> Final Answer
+    ```
+- Initially, "tool calling" was implemented through text-based prompting, for example:
+    ```
+    You have access to the following tools:

+    {tools}

+    Use the following format:

+    Question: the problem you are trying to solve for.
+    Thought: your thought on the appropriate action.
+    Action: the recommended action, must be one of {tools}
+    Action Input: the input to be provided for executing the action
+    Observation: the result of the action
+    (this pattern can repeat N times)

+    When you have resolved the question:
+        Thought: I now think I have a final answer
+        Action: the final answer to the question

+    Begin!

+    Question: {question}
+    Thought: {agent_scratch_pad}
+    ```
+    - the `Action` and `Action Input` were then parsed by the system backend to finally execute the "tool call".
+- The landscape has evolved now, modern LLMs support **native function calling**.
+- "Agents" in the langchain ecosystem have evolved in the following manner:
+    ```
+    Text-based tool calling through prompt itself ->
+    Native function call supported LLMs as agents ->
+    LangGraph ReAct agents for production demands.
+    ```

+## Agentic AI Notes

+- Providing links to resources (real and accurate references) for answers is called "grounding".
+    - Grounding an agent is important for building trust with the customer.
+    - This helps validate that the answer is not a model hallucination.